samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 ### Death Scenes

 When a character is reduced to 0 Hit Points, the player sometimes has to sit out one or more rounds of combat with nothing to do but roll [Death Saving Throws](/sources/dnd/free-rules/rules-glossary#DeathSavingThrow).
 One way to keep a player involved in the game is to prompt some roleplaying along with each Death Save.
-You might ask the player to describe a memory that surfaces in the character’s mind while hovering near death.
+You might ask the player to describe a memory that surfaces in the character's mind while hovering near death.
 Consider these possibilities:

 **On a Successful Death Save.** A memory that inspires hope and courage.
 A beloved person who would urge the character to cling to life.
 A thought of something to live for.
 A favorite childhood memory.

 **On a Failed Death Save.** A memory that stirs up shame or grief.
 A beloved person who is already dead, beckoning the character to join them.
 An experience of weariness or despair.

-You can also reward a player who describes a memory or something else occupying the dying character’s thoughts with [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the Death Save.
+You can also reward a player who describes a memory or something else occupying the dying character's thoughts with [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the Death Save.

-When a character dies, either from failed Death Saves or from an effect that kills the character outright, consider giving the player some ownership over the character’s final moments by asking what the character’s last words are or how the character greets death.
+When a character dies, either from failed Death Saves or from an effect that kills the character outright, consider giving the player some ownership over the character's final moments by asking what the character's last words are or how the character greets death.

 ### Dealing with Death

 When a character dies, consult with the players to decide what happens next.
-Some players are perfectly happy to make new characters, especially when they’re eager to try out new options.
+Some players are perfectly happy to make new characters, especially when they're eager to try out new options.
 A new party member should start at the same level as the other characters in the party and have gear of similar value.

-It’s also possible for dead characters to be brought back to life.
+It's also possible for dead characters to be brought back to life.
 The most common way is through spells such as [Revivify](/spells/2618956-revivify) and [Raise Dead](/spells/2618922-raise-dead).
-It’s up to you to decide how easy it is for characters to access those spells if they can’t cast them.
-The [Player’s Handbook](/sources/dnd/phb-2024) offers suggested prices for [spellcasting services](/sources/dnd/phb-2024/equipment#SpellcastingServices).
+It's up to you to decide how easy it is for characters to access those spells if they can't cast them.
+The [Player's Handbook](/sources/dnd/phb-2024) offers suggested prices for [spellcasting services](/sources/dnd/phb-2024/equipment#SpellcastingServices).

 ### What If Everyone Dies?

 Misadventure can wipe out an entire group.
-(You’ll sometimes hear players refer to this as a "total party kill" or "TPK.")
-Such a catastrophe doesn’t have to end the whole game—rather, it presents an opportunity to take the game in a new direction.
+(You'll sometimes hear players refer to this as a "total party kill" or "TPK.")
+Such a catastrophe doesn't have to end the whole game—rather, it presents an opportunity to take the game in a new direction.
 Consider these possibilities.

 #### A Fresh Start